Monett, Missouri: 20th century

-From about 1908 through 1911, Monett investors led by L. B. Durnil and U. S. Barnsley sought to build an airplane.
-Their most successful attempt was the DeChenne aeroplane.
-The DeChenne aeroplane gave its first public demonstration flight in Monett on July 4, 1911, flown by Monett pharmacist Logan McKee.
+From 1908 through 1911, Monett investors led by L. B. Durnil and U. S. Barnsley sought to build an airplane.
+Their most successful attempt was the DeChenne airplane.
+The DeChenne airplane gave its first public demonstration flight in Monett on July 4, 1911, flown by Monett pharmacist Logan McKee.
 It then made an exhibition tour in Oklahoma and Texas.

 The population had reached 4,177 by 1910, due in large part to the railroad and its roundhouse.
-By 1937, a promotional pamphlet reported one out of eight people in Monett worked for the railroad.
+By 1937, a promotional pamphlet reported that one out of eight people in Monett worked for the railroad.

 In a postwar industrialization effort, the Monett Industrial Development Corporation brought light industry to the town, further diversifying the local and broader economy.
 This diversification nearly doubled the population during the century, to 7,396 by 2000.

 21st century

 Through a combination of private investment and public resources, numerous restoration and revitalization projects have been undertaken in the historic downtown to restore its architectural quality, upgrade the infrastructure, drive local business success, and improve the quality of life.

 In 2018, Missouri Governor Eric Greitens and Senator Roy Blunt announced an "Opportunity Zone" in Monett, allocating state and federal tax incentives for businesses that invest in the areas designated.
 In 2018, Monett adopted the complete streets policy, the 39th city in Missouri to do so.